ska-sa/spead2/doc/dev-setup.rst

 Refer to the :doc:`introduction` for the prerequisite packages (particularly :ref:`py-install-source`).
 You will also need ninja-build_, and a Python virtual environment.
-You can use any tool you like to create the virtual environment.
+You can use any tool you like to create the virtual environment, but it must be located outside of the working copy of the spead2 repository [#meson-dir-bug]_.
 I like pyenv_ (with pyenv-virtualenv_), but you can also use venv_ or virtualenv_ directly.
 It's also a good idea to install ccache_ or sccache_, as it will make recompilation much faster.